 - Learn to fight multiple mobs at the same time and do as many quests as you can at the same time.

 - Questing still has plenty of value and is as fast as dungeon leveling.
-The stories are tighter since 4.0 and you’ll gain rep with the various factions.
 You can do it on your own time and don’t have to deal with the occasional whiny or irritating group.
-Leveling through questing is also much faster than it used to be since Bliz tightened up everything about the stories.

 - Make sure you have the largest bags you can afford and that you keep stuff that you aren’t using in the bank or mail it to an Alt.

-- Always log out in an Inn for the rest XP bonus.
+- Always log out in an Inn or a bi city for the rest XP bonus.

 Leveling with a ‘lock can be easy, fun, and fast, but there’s still a bazillion quests to do and mobs to kill.
 If your friends are already high level, or if your guild needs a Warlock, or you just want to get into that juicy endgame raiding and/or PvP, then a Warlock leveling guide is just what you need to get yourself to the level cap as quickly as possible.